 What is toenail fungus?

-Also called onychomycosis, toenail fungus is a nail disorder that affects nearly 20 percent of the population.
-Toenail fungus usually begins in a small space between the end of the nail and the nail bed, where soft yellow material gradually accumulates.
-As the disorder progresses, the nail becomes thick and yellow and may show white spots and streaks.
-If toenail fungus is left untreated, the nail can eventually grow fragile or chalky, and in more severe cases crumble away.
+Toenail fungus (also called onychomycosis) is a nail disorder that affects nearly 20 percent of the population.
+Toenail fungus usually begins in a small space between the end of the nail and the nail bed, where soft yellow material gradually develops.

 What causes toenail fungus?